 TUPE will only apply to employees if they are:

-• ‘subject to the relevant transfer, and would otherwise be terminated by the transfer’: This means the employee must be part of the organised grouping immediately before the transfer.
-It will depend on the facts of the case whether those who are on long-term sick leave immediately before the time of the transfer are assigned to the organised grouping and employed immediately before the transfer.
+- ‘subject to the relevant transfer, and would otherwise be terminated by the transfer’: This means the employee must be part of the organised grouping immediately before the transfer includingemployees on annual leave or family leave.
+It will depend on the facts of the case whether those who are on long-term sick leave would be included.
 If an employee appeals a decision to dismiss them before a transfer and the decision is overturned on appeal, it is as if the employee was not dismissed and they will continue to be part of the organised grouping and will transfer under TUPE.
-Employees who are not automatically unfairly dismissed, for example if they are dismissed for an economic technical or organisational (ETO) reason relating to the transfer, will not be included as employed immediately before the transfer and will be the liability of the transferor and not the transferee.
-Establishing an ETO as the transferor can often be very difficult as the transferor cannot rely on the transferee’s ETO reason.

-Parties to a TUPE transfer can often spend considerable time discussing whether an employee satisfies the above requirements.
+Parties to a TUPE transfer can often spend considerable time discussing whether an employee satisfies the above requirements and disputes can often arise.
 For example, an outgoing service provider that has just lost a contract with its client is likely to argue that anyone working on that contract forms part of the ‘organised grouping’ to avoid the risk of being left with employees it doesn’t need and would have to make redundant.
 The new provider may challenge this by asking questions about how the employees have been assigned to the contract and where they spend their time.
 For these reasons, it’s important to try to start discussions about a potential TUPE transfer as early as possible.

 What if an employee does not want to transfer?